 Haworthia is a genus of about 150 species of small succulent plants.
 Like Aloe, Gasteria, and Astroloba, they are members of the family Asphodelaceae.
 Most species are endemic to South Africa, with some extending into neighboring countries, in Swaziland, Namibia, and Mozambique.
 Many species of Haworthia have been moved into new separate genera, Haworthiopsis and Tulista.

 Haworthias can grow solitary or clump-forming with usually stemless rosettes of fleshy leaves that vary in size, shape, texture, and color.
-Even two plants growing side-by-side in the same collection can have different coloration or markings.
+Even two plants growing side by side in the same collection can have different coloration or markings.
 Flowers are small, generally white, and borne in slender inflorescences, usually erect and unbranched.

 The generic name "Haworthia" honors the British botanist and entomologist Adrian Hardy Haworth.